aramind/first-web-dev-portfolio/p4-node-app/README.md

 ## About The Project

-MONitime is a time monitoring app allowing users to track their daily activities and the time they spend on them.
-By logging, tracking, analyzing and summarizing the data, the app help users become more productive and efficient by identifying areas where they need to adjust their time allocation depending on their personal goals and target.
+MONitime is a time monitoring app that allows users to track their daily activities and the time they spend on them.
+By logging, tracking, analyzing, and summarizing the data, the app helps users become more productive and efficient by identifying areas where they need to adjust their time allocation according to their personal goals and targets.

 ### Built With